fabiomattei/uddocs/_docs/dashboard.md

 For each panel we need to specify:

-* title: is going to be shown in the interface
+* title: it is going to be shown in the interface
 * resource: the identifier of the json resource in the system
 * row: which row cotains the specific panel
 * width: how many columns we want the panel to extend